MicrosoftDocs/SupportArticles-docs/support/iis/http-error-500-19-webpage.md

 - Do not configure the website to use UNC pass-through authentication to access the remote UNC share.
 Instead, specify a user account that has the appropriate permissions to access the remote UNC share.

 - Grant the Read permission to the IIS_IUSRS group for the ApplicationHost.config or Web.config file.
-To do this, follow these steps:
+To do it, follow these steps:

     1. In Windows Explorer, locate the folder that contains the ApplicationHost.config file that is associated with the website, or locate the virtual directories or the application directories that contain the Web.config file that is associated with the website.